MrHacker46/M0B-tool-v2/README.md

 - sql injection finder
 - CMS detect

-.
 To keep libedoor and rakuten (japanese engines) make sure to change proxy every time , if you don't change it the ip gonna be blacklisted specially if you are not from japan to change it : go to line 41
 - $jpr = "put japanese proxy here";
-. and now all you need is changing it
+And now all you need is changing it

 # Remarque
 This tool is in test period , so you may find some issues

-and if you want some new ads for the tool you can send it as issues or to my email : mobrinehadye@protonmail.com
+And if you want some new ads for the tool you can send it as issues or to my email : mobrinehadye@protonmail.com

 # Help : more explaination are included in the tool